- Written by Dr.Mehmet Demircioglu

 From a commercial point of view, that model is much easier.

-I always think patients should look carefully at what a clinic is truly built around.
+Patients need to look carefully at what a clinic is truly built around.

-Is the clinic structured around careful diagnosis, proper surgical work, donor preservation, and long term follow up, or is it structured around selling repeated supportive sessions that are easier, faster, and more profitable to deliver?
+Is the clinic structured around careful diagnosis, proper surgical work, donor preservation, and long-term follow-up, or is it structured around selling repeated supportive sessions that are easier, faster, and more profitable to deliver?

 In my experience, that distinction matters a great deal.

-Because once a clinic becomes more interested in selling easy repeat treatments than in taking responsibility for difficult surgical work, the patient may no longer hear a purely medical recommendation.
+Once a clinic becomes more interested in selling easy repeat treatments than in taking responsibility for difficult surgical work, the patient may no longer hear a purely medical recommendation.
 He may be hearing a business model.

 Because it takes a supportive treatment and turns it into a psychological sales tool.